danielfrg/danielfrg.com/content/articles/2012/10/desktop-app-to-easily-create-new-tasks.md

 Other stuff I learned from making this app was to [encrypt with AES][] for the password and to create a .exe via [py2exe][].
 Cannot compile to other operating systems because I just don't have them.
-Programmers and download the source can run the app ;)
+Programmers can download the source can run the app ;)

 This is a very simple app but it has been working for me and probably will work for other person.
 Suggestions are always welcome.